 Using Hot Paths

 Hot Paths are used for quick access to frequently visited directories.
-You can define up to ten Hot Paths.
+You can define up to 30 Hot Paths.
 Each defined Hot Path has its friendly name and can access local, network, or UNC path, path to an archive, or path to a plugin file system.
+First ten Hot Paths could be accessed with keyboard shortcuts.

 To define new Hot Path: